arendsee/cadmium/README.md

    - GFF file (must at least include gene models)
    - Full genome (GFF reference)

+## Documentation

+Go [here](https://github.com/arendsee/fagin-case-studies) to see working case studies that you can adapt for your own projects.

+You can also check out the (under construction) wiki [here](https://github.com/arendsee/fagin/wiki).

 ## Configuration

 To run and configure `fagin`, you need to set paths to your data in